 Continue pounding the rest of your cutlets, then set aside.

 Warm the lard or oil in a skillet on med/high heat, and preheat your oven to 170F.

-In a large, shallow bowl, combine the potato starch, tapioca starch, salt, pepper, and paprika.
+In a large, shallow bowl, combine the potato starch, arrowroot starch, salt, pepper, and paprika.
 Lightly bread a few cutlets, then add them to the oil.
 Fry for 2 minutes, then turn, and fry for 2 more minutes.